kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 The wrist watch shows 2:57pm and we made all the way to half of the trail to *Chikatsuyu*.
 A total of 05h06 so far, 909 m of elevation gained and 11km.

 When comparing to the beginning of the trail, the worse part was later on.
-Contrary to what the *Tanabe Prefecture's* website says, that *Takijiri→Takahara* is harder than *Takahara→Chikatsuyu*, I found the opposite to be true!
+Contrary to what the *Tanabe Prefecture's* website says, that *Takijiri→Takahara* is harder than *Takahara→Chikatsuyu*, I found the opposite to be true.
 Well, I could also attribute that to the weight, energy and aggregated tiredness, which feels like has compounded a lot.

 My left knee starts hurting.
 I end up using my hips for walking than the knees.
 It's lots of ups and downs, and in some places we have to almost use our hands to climb without falling.
 It just keeps going on and on and on.